 I shared an office with a student and, it being a veterinary institute, and like most students and staff, she had a dog which she also brought to the institute.
 It was ridiculous having that many dogs – and I do mean many – inside a veterinary research institute.
 Especially in summer the dogs would be left around the cooler central staircase (because of the open space with better airflow and cool concrete and stone surfaces) and I almost tripped over dogs often, sometimes carrying equipment or research samples – it was actually beyond ridiculous, and very unprofessional.

 I shared my office not just with this student but with her dog, an emotionally insecure thing that wept when the student was out of the room and it would growl and bare her teeth at me at the end of her leash whenever I entered or left the room.
-The dog bit me once early in the year prompting me to ask the student whether it was vaccinated.
+The dog bit me once early in the year prompting me to ask the student whether it had received it’s shots for rabies.
 The next day, quite shockingly to me, the student asked me again if it is OK for her dog to still be left in the room to which I, with a thoroughly bemused expression on my face, said “I guess so if you really think it will be OK”.

 Everything went pear-shaped a few months later when the dog bailed me up again when I was with a colleague from Finland, and I told the student that I felt uncomfortable with the dog being left in our office.
 The next day my work went missing from the lab, and I then found out that this student had acted as the secretary to the head of institute, Rudolf Hoffmann, at some earlier stage.
 I had no idea of their close relationship, but I still would never have thought that simply asking her to make other arrangements – better for the dog as well as me – would have caused so much upset for the student.